RAG with Qdrant and Rust ๐Ÿฆ€(&FastEmbed)

 If you wanted to ask an LLM about the 2026 F1 season in January of 2026 it would be ignorant.

-It would not have recent knowledge from its training cut off date.
+It would not have recent knowledge after its training cut off date.

 Why do RAG with Qdrant and Rust?